"The world is too much with us; late and soon,

 I had been seeing Bill on Saturday afternoons on a weekly basis for about three months, to help him to de-stress after a long week, when he mentioned that his wife of six months noticed how "mellowed out" he was when he came home after a trip to the Multiverse.
 He added with a smile that they often spent the rest of the afternoon making love, which he had sometimes been unable to do before he started to see me because of his chronic job-related stresses.
 In view of the fact that the present results are a by-product of my client's repeated trips to the Multiverse, specific suggestions for sexual enhancement would probably be highly effective; but in view of of the couple's age and the relatively short time they had been married, suggestions of this type were obviously not needed.

-Wordsworth was surely correct in his observation in 1802 , "getting and spending, we lay waste out powers;" but if only he could see us now!
+Wordsworth was surely correct in his observation in 1802 , but if only he could see us now!

 Gibbons, D. E. & De Jarnette, J. (1972).
 Hypnotic susceptibility and religious experience.
 Journal for the Scientific Study of Religion, 11(2), pp. 152-156.